klauseduard/under-over-models/chapters/03-organizational-models.md

 - Human orchestrators might operate as "Stream-aligned Teams" focused on value delivery while leveraging AI platforms
 - Specialized AI systems handling complex domains could act as "Complicated Subsystem Teams"
 - The interaction patterns between humans and AI systems may evolve toward well-defined modes similar to Team Topologies' collaboration, X-as-a-Service, and facilitating patterns

+Research on human-AI teaming has identified several critical factors that influence team effectiveness, including human variables (such as trust and cognitive load), task-dependent variables, and AI explainability (Berretta et al., 2023).
+These factors become increasingly important as organizations transition from viewing AI as isolated tools to seeing them as integral components of collaborative work systems.

 **New Underfitting/Overfitting Risks**
 - **Underfitting:** Organizational structures that fail to accommodate the increased throughput and complexity of